 For an appetizer, a large shrimp was perched on a foamy wild mushroom soup, and my baby lamb chop main course was perfectly rare.

 For dessert, a tiny chocolate-robed sacher torte came in a bowl filled with cold stones, over which a waiter poured hot tea to create a theatrical scented steam.

 We also ate in Mashua Nikkei, a gran-level restaurant offering Peruvian-Japanese fusion (yes, it’s a thing).

 I didn’t know what to expect but really enjoyed ceviche served in a half coconut and sashimi accented with passion fruit and pineapple. a surf and turf had black-sesame crusted rare tuna with a crunchy quinoa arancini and hanger steak in a fruity sauce.

 The buffet at Sian Ka’an was similar to those elsewhere on the property.
 The food is fresh, there is good variety and there’s Mexican food at every meal.
 The honey they offer is local and amazingly complex and delicious.
 Try it on churros for breakfast.

-Travelers who are frequent 5-star resorts might not consider this to be a full-on luxury property, but its details and amenities are a good step above the gran offerings.
-I felt pampered, which is how I want to feel when I’m enjoying an adults-only couple time.
+Travelers who frequent 5-star resorts might not consider this to be a full-on luxury property, but its details and amenities are a good step above other all-inclusives we’ve done.
+I felt pampered, which is how I want to feel when I’m enjoying an adults-only couple vacation.

 The value for the quality is excellent.
 For example, $120 for a 50-minute massage is not only very reasonable for a resort spa, it’s less than I would pay at a New York day spa.